Revenn0/SH-emergent/replit.md

 - **Icons**: Lucide React icons

 ## Database Setup
-The system uses Replit's managed PostgreSQL database:
+To set up the Neon PostgreSQL database:
-1. Database is automatically provisioned by Replit
+1. Create a Neon account and database at https://neon.tech
-2. Connection via `DATABASE_URL` environment variable (automatically set)
+2. Copy the connection string provided by Neon
-3. Tables are created automatically on first application startup
+3. Add the connection string as `DATABASE_URL` in Replit Secrets
-4. Default admin user is created on startup (username: `admin`, password: `dimension`)
+4. Run the SQL script in `neon_database_setup.sql` in the Neon SQL Editor to create all required tables and indexes
-5. No manual database configuration required - works seamlessly in development and production
+5. The application will automatically connect to Neon on startup and create the default admin user (username: `admin`, password: `dimension`)